I’m sure you already know that Thailand is hot and humid all year round, and you might be wondering:

 Overall Thai locals dress more conservatively than their counterparts in the United States.
 I’ve seen ladies in Thailand wearing cardigans in the 90-degree heat like it was nothing!

-The easiest rule to follow is to keep your knees and shoulders covered when deciding what to wear in Thailand.
+The easiest rule to follow is to keep your knees and shoulders covered when deciding what to wear in Thailand and what outfits to pack for Thailand.

 Though no one will prohibit you from entering anywhere for how you are dressed, except temples and the Grand Palace, it’s best to dress a bit more conservatively in Thailand.